mavryk-network/taquito/docs/ledger_signer.md

 The Ledger Signer implements the Signer interface of Taquito, allowing you to sign operation from a Ledger Nano device.

 :::note
-You need to have the [Tezos Wallet app](https://support.ledger.com/hc/en-us/articles/360016057774-Tezos-XTZ-) installed and opened on your Ledger device when using the Ledger Signer.
+You need to have the [Mavryk Wallet app](https://support.ledger.com/hc/en-us/articles/360016057774-Mavryk-MVRK-) installed and opened on your Ledger device when using the Ledger Signer.
 :::

 You first need to import the desired transport from the [LedgerJs library](https://github.com/LedgerHQ/ledgerjs).
 The Ledger Signer has currently been tested with `@ledgerhq/hw-transport-node-hid` for Node-based applications and with ~~`@ledgerhq/hw-transport-u2f`~~ and `@ledgerhq/hw-transport-webhid` for web applications.